gjwehnes/SLP-Exercises/ex018/instructions.md

+### ConditionalStatements1

-Write method isNumberEven that calculates whether an integer is even or odd:
+Write method isNumberEven that calculates whether an integer passed in as a parameter is even or odd